-- Ammunition required for loading/reloading during the course of any stage must be carried on the shooters person, in a bandoleer, cartridge/shot shell belt loop, pouch, holster, pocket, or be safely staged as required by stage instructions. - No ammunition may be carried in the mouth, ears, nose, cleavage, or any other bodily orifice. - Leather belt slide ammo loops are acceptable, however, shotgun shell slides may not be worn over shotgun loops on an ammo belt. - Ammunition belts must be worn so all ammo is positioned at or below the belly button.

-- Shotgun ammo loops may not accommodate more than two rounds per loop, and rifle/revolver ammo loops shall accommodate only one round per loop. - Shotgun Ammo loops must conform to the shooters contour (i.e., not tilt out from the belt). - Rifle/Revolver loops cannot be affixed to shotgun loops.
+- Ammunition required for loading/reloading during the course of any stage must be carried on the shooter's person, in a bandoleer, cartridge/shot shell belt loop, pouch, holster, pocket, or be safely staged as required by stage instructions. - Use of ammo from cartridge loops mounted on a firearm's stock or forearm is not allowed. - No ammunition may be carried in the mouth, ears, nose, cleavage, or any other bodily orifice. - Leather belt slide ammo loops are acceptable; however, shotgun shell slides may not be worn over shotgun loops on an ammo belt. - Ammunition belts must be worn so all ammo is positioned at or below the belly button. - Shotgun ammo loops may not accommodate more than two rounds per loop, and rifle/revolver ammo loops shall accommodate only one round per loop. - Shotgun Ammo loops must conform to the shooters contour (i.e., not tilt out from the belt). - Shotgun loops must be in a single row. - Rifle/Revolver loops cannot be affixed to shotgun loops. - Laterally angled cartridge loops on belts and ammo slides are allowed.